-The permittee shall direct discharges from storm water controls to vegetated areas of the site, including any natural buffers established under section 5.1.2.1., and maximize stormwater infiltration to reduce pollutant discharges, unless infeasible.
-Use velocity dissipation
+The permittee shall direct discharges from storm water controls to vegetated areas of the site, including any natural buffers established under section 5.1.2.1., and maximize storm water infiltration to reduce pollutant discharges, unless infiltration would be inadvisable due to the underlying geology and ground water contamination concerns, or infeasible due to site conditions.
+The permittee shall use velocity dissipation devices if necessary to minimize soil erosion in order to minimize pollutant discharges when directing storm water to vegetated areas.